Masscan/masscan.github.io/_posts/2020-09-27-secure-ssh.md

 ~~~
 sshd : 192.168.x.x,LOCAL
 ~~~
-* this will allow ssh connections from 192.168.x.x and localhost.
+* this will allow ssh connections only from 192.168.x.x and localhost.

 Now only the specified clients can do a SSH and all other connections will be dropped.